ricardolsmendes/ricardolsmendes/README.md

 Hey there,
 I am **Ricardo Mendes**.

-With over 20 years of consulting and software engineering experience across various industries, I have developed a passion for data and its potential to drive innovation and transformation.
-I now look to practice data leadership from a business outcome-first perspective, chiefly in customer-facing roles.
+With over 20 years of consulting and software engineering experience across multiple industries, I have developed a passion for data and its potential to drive innovation and transformation.
+I now lead data teams that leverage the latest technologies to boost the delivery of business value, chiefly performing customer-facing roles.

 My technical background includes Python, Java, Google Cloud, AWS, and DevOps, as well as Data Governance, Metadata Management, Data Lineage, and emerging fields such as DataOps and MLOps.